DDDEastMidlandsLimited/dddem-blog/_posts/2020-06-21-covid-decision.md

 # Common questions

 We understand there will be a lot of questions around this.
 Hopefully, the below will answer a few of them.
-As always, we are here to answer any others you may have.
+As always, we are here to answer any others you may have.  <a href="https://www.dddeastmidlands.com/contact/" target="_blank">The contact us page has our details.</a>

 ### What day is DDD East Midlands 2021?